dominiek/shoal/README.md

     -h, --help                     output usage information
     -V, --version                  output the version number
-    -c, --config <path>            Run Manager with this initial configuration -p, --port <port>              Port to bind on (Default: 54047) -b, --bind <host>              Host to bind on (Default: 127.0.0.1) -ap, --admin-port <port>       Port to bind Admin UI on (Default: 54048)
+    -c, --config <path>            Run server with this configuration -pd, --deploy <path>           Run Manager with this process deployment -p, --port <port>              Port to bind on (Default: 54047) -b, --bind <host>              Host to bind on (Default: 127.0.0.1) -ap, --admin-port <port>       Port to bind Admin UI on (Default: 54048)